Ventilator Electric Motor, Motor Controller

 Open source ventilators usually require fairly accurate position and speed control of the motor, in order to achieve the desired tidal volume and breath rate.
 A regular DC motor (either or brushless) or stepper motor cannot achieve these functions due to lack of close loop control.
 One option is to use a servo motor.
 A servo motor is a permanent magnet synchronous moor (PMSM) with built-in optical encoder.
 The servo motor is expensive, and often heavy and bulky.
 The MPS Smart Motor EVKT is a lower cost alternative to the traditional servo motor.
 It uses a regular BLDC motor with integrated MPS proprietary FOC control engine and magnetic position sensor, can lower the total cost by 50% and reduce the solution size by 30%.

-Products used in our design:
+MPS products used in this design: